 - Print the craft template(s).

 - Use the printable craft template to cut out all of the pieces out for your three little pigs craft.
 (The hats and accessories are optional.)

-- Also cut a small strip of paper, smaller than the width of the nose and about 2 inches long for each of the pigs.
+- Also cut a small strip of paper, smaller than the width of the nose and about 2 inches long for each of the pigs from pink paper.

 - Fold each into an accordion.

 - Add details, like the nostrils and center of the ears, to the pieces using your markers.

 - From the three little pigs craft template, cut out the triangle.